 I don't know about you, but in my life's journey, time often presents itself as a confounding travel companion – relentlessly marching on, refusing to halt, always seeming a step ahead or just out of reach.

 Last fall, Cristina and I traveled to Spain to walk the Camino de Santiago.
 Prior to starting our pilgrimage, we spent a week in Madrid visiting family before we set out from Saint Jean Pied de Port, in France.
-Despite Madrid's allure, I found myself battling against time, feeling as though there wasn't enough time to fully immerse myself in the city's character.
+Despite Madrid's allure, I found myself in a battle with time, feeling as though there wasn't enough time to fully immerse myself in the city's character.
 At the same time I wanted to get on with walking the Camino.
 Although I was cognizant of this struggle, it seemed an insurmountable challenge to overcome.

 I am often caught up in this eternal pursuit – trying to keep up with time, harness it, or sometimes, escape from it.
 But what if, instead of running to catch up with time or fighting against it, I was able to walk with it, in sync with its rhythm?
 Could I sync my rhythms with time's rhythm?